 - MHS will use appropriate physical, technical and administrative measures to prevent Use or Disclosure of Protected Health Information and ensure safeguards comply with Electronic Protected Health Information requirements.

 - MHS will report any unauthorized Use, Disclosure or Breach detected to a Covered Entity in a reasonable amount of time from which it becomes aware.
-MHS will follow the requirements outlines in HIPAA 45 C.F.R.
+MHS will follow the requirements outlined in HIPAA 45 C.F.R.
 164.410, including the completion of a Security Incident document.

 - MHS will make available documentation related to the Use and Disclosure of Protected Health Information received from a Covered Entity or on its behalf, including but not limited to policies and procedures.